crypt0miester/tt-fetch-nfts/README.md

 this will create a folder called assets which has all nfts image and metadata

 In order to run against other collections change the address field in line 30 to your CM address.

+you might want to remove the .gitkeep file in assets folder